John Hamilton Mortimer: Biography

 Mortimer painted the figures for several paintings by Thomas Jones, working on the Welsh artist's A Land Storm, with the Story of Dido and Aeneas (1769), The Death of Orpheus (c.1770) and a pair of paintings based on Milton's Allegro and Penseroso, commissioned by Benjamin Bates (1774).

-In the 1770s Mortimer was associated with more masculine, and criminal, presentation of the male form after a period of more effete images.
-His painting Sir Arthegal, the Knight of Justice, with Talus, the Iron Man is used as an example of this style.
+In the 1770s Mortimer was associated with a more masculine and criminal presentation of the male form after a period of more effete images.
+His painting, Sir Arthegal, the Knight of Justice, with Talus, the Iron Man, is used as an example of this style.
 He was inspired by both the work and the legend of the life of the seventeenth-century Neapolitan painter, Salvator Rosa, who it was claimed, had been brought up by bandits.
 Mortimer first exhibited a painting of a bandit subject in 1772, and later made an etching after Rosa's self-portrait.

 From 1770 to 1773 he was engaged in the decoration of the saloon at Brocket Hall, Hertfordshire, where he was assisted by Thomas Jones, Francis Wheatley, James Durno, and Burnaby Mayor.
 At this time, he had lodgings in Covent Garden.

 In 1775 he married Jane Hurrel, which affected his artistic productivity.

 Owing to his membership of the Society of Artists, Mortimer did not exhibit at the Royal Academy until 1778, when he showed five works, including Sir Arthegel and three scenes with Italian bandits.
 On 2 November of the same year he was elected an Associate of the Royal Academy.

 He died of undocumented causes on 4 February 1779.